(c) Copyright 2001-2013 David Dilworth

 Repeat after me — Pesticides are deadly poisons.
 They are explicitly intended, designed, manufactured, used and applied to kill.

 Pesticides have been intentionally applied abundantly to most food we consume in the United States since the late 1940s when man-made chemical pesticides were introduced.Pesticides are not “target specific” as the chemical industry wants us to believe.
 The truth is much closer to almost every pesticide has some harmful effect on every form of life: That includes animals, fish, birds, flowers, endangered species – and humans.

 Unfortunately, (so far) deadly pesticides are invisible to consumers.
 This makes distinguishing dangerous from safe produce and fruit so expensive and time consuming that it is rarely done except by government agencies and public interest groups.

-The public was widely alerted to the danger of toxic food by Rachel Carson’s book Silent Spring.
+The public was first widely alerted to the danger of toxic food by Rachel Carson’s book Silent Spring.
 As of 2013 a large and constantly growing number of people take measures to avoid food with any pesticides.